MobileTeleSystems/syncmaster/docs/design/permissions.rst

 ---------------------------------
 Each user has the right to remove himself from a group, regardless of his role in the group.

-.. list-table:: Rights to delete and add users to a group.
+.. list-table:: Rights to add/delete users to a group
    :header-rows: 1

    * - Rule \ Role